At Saint Louis University School of Medicine, we are committed to advancing health care for individuals and our community.

 Improving our health requires access to care, delivery of high-quality clinical care, dedicated faculty who seek innovative methods of treatment, and education of faculty, students, staff and members of the community.

-Located on the campus of Saint Louis University, Casa’s main services are primary care for illness and injury, mental health counseling, case management, care coordination and home health visits.
+Located on the campus of Saint Louis University, Casa offers a variety of services for people who are uninsured or who experience significant barriers to accessing care, including primary care for illness and injury, mental health counseling, case management, care coordination and home health visits.
 SLU is a partnering organization with the non-profit, with our faculty members serving on Casa de Salud’s Board of Directors and joining SLU students in volunteering at the clinic.

 Adventures In Medicine and Science is a youth community outreach program that provides health education and prevention information to students throughout the school year.
 With a combination of hands-on opportunities and auditorium presentations, students get a unique look at the human body.

 The Service and Advocacy Learning Community at the Saint Louis University School of Medicine consists of students and faculty committed to promoting service and advocacy across all spectrums.

 The community acts to bring students in contact with community agencies, research, and projects that enhance their learning and future as clinicians in the community.

 - Adolescent Teen Pregnancy Clinic

 - Global Health